AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 .. image:: 05_loop.png

 The first one, in yellow, starts from the beginning of the subprogram to the loop statement.
 Then, the loop itself is divided into two parts.
-The red one stands for a complete execution of the loop’s body, that is, an execution in which the exit condition is not satisfied.
+The red one stands for a complete execution of the loop's body, that is, an execution in which the exit condition is not satisfied.
 The blue one stands for the last execution of the loop.
 The exit condition is assumed to hold and the rest of the subprogram can be accessed.
 The red and blue parts obviously always happen after the yellow one.

 Still, as there is no way to know how the loop may have modified the variables it accesses, GNATprove simply forgets everything it knows about them when entering these parts.
 Values of constants and variables that are not modified in the loop are of course preserved.

 The consequence of this particular handling is that GNATprove suffers from imprecision when verifying a subprogram involving a loop.
-More precisely, it won’t be able to verify a property relying on values of variables modified inside the loop.
-Also, though it will not forget any information it had on the value of constants or unmodified variables, it still won’t be able to deduce new information about them using the loop.
+More precisely, it won't be able to verify a property relying on values of variables modified inside the loop.
+Also, though it will not forget any information it had on the value of constants or unmodified variables, it still won't be able to deduce new information about them using the loop.

 For example: